nawforce/apex-assist/README.md

 ## FAQ

 1. *What Apex files are used in the analysis?*
 For directories with a sfdx-project.json file the analysis scans the directories identified by 'packageDirectory'.
 If there is no sfdx-package.json then all sub-directories are scanned for metadata.
-In either case if you have a .forceignore file then the directives in this are honoured.
+For sfdx format projects the .forceignore file directives are honoured.

 2. *How are namespaces handled?*
 For sfdx projects the namespace is read from sfdx-project.json if available, otherwise it is assumed that the package metadata can be deployed 'unmanged' without an explicit namespace.